Boson Sampling with Gaussian input states: toward efficient scaling and certification: Proposal

-and this maximum probability is lower bounded by $1/\sqrt{n}$ if $m\geq n^2$ and $n>1$.
+This maximum probability is lower bounded by $1/\sqrt{n}$ if $m\geq n^2$ and $n>1$.
 In this regime, $\chi$ decreases as $n$ increases and when taking $m=n^2$ at $n=8$ only $3$dB of squeezing is required to achieve this optimal probability.
 See \footnote{In the case of Scattershot Boson Sampling \cite{Lund2014}, $m$ refers to the number of two-mode squeezers, i.e., the number of SPDC single-photon sources.
 In that paper, the condition $m=n^2$ is imposed.
-In the present work, we use a more general definition: $m$ is simply the number of modes in the linear optical network represented by a $m$ x $m$ Unitary matrix ($U$).} for clarification of the notation on the Scattershot Boson Sampling.
+In the present work, we use a more general definition: $m$ is simply the number of modes in the linear optical network represented by a $m$ x $m$ unitary matrix ($U$).} for clarification of the notation for Scattershot Boson Sampling.

 More recently, a new variant of Boson Sampling was proposed in which the Boson Sampling protocol is formulated in terms of the Hafnian of a matrix, a more general function belonging to the \#P class, and was proven for the case of exact sampling.
-The case of approximate sampling is not proven, but it seems very plausible.
-This protocol is called Gaussian Boson Sampling \cite{gaussian_BS_prl_2017, gaussian_BS_arxiv_supp}.
+Moreover, it was shown in Ref.~\cite{Grier2022} that under the standard Anti-Concentration and Permanent-of-Gaussian conjectures, there is no classical algorithm to efficiently sample from the ideal Hafnian-based distributions, even approximately, unless the polynomial hierarchy collapses.
+This protocol is called Gaussian Boson Sampling \cite{gaussian_BS_prl_2017, gaussian_BS_arxiv_supp,deshpande2022quantum}.
 In this present work, we use the terminology \textit{scattershot Boson Sampling} and \textit{Gaussian input Boson Sampling} as synonyms.
-A demonstration of scattershot, Gaussian, and standard Boson Sampling using integrated optics and single photons from Spontaneous Four Wave Mixing (SFWM) sources can be found in Reference \cite{BS_integrated_bristol_2019}.
+A demonstration of scattershot, Gaussian, and standard Boson Sampling using integrated optics and single photons from Spontaneous Four Wave Mixing sources can be found in Reference \cite{BS_integrated_bristol_2019}.